 Cukrowicz becomes the 15th faculty member for the School of Veterinary Medicine.
 She joins Loneragan, Dascanio, associate dean for clinical programs Britt Conklin, professor of surgery David Dutton, assistant professor of general veterinary practice Bethany Schilling, professor of medicine László Hunyadi, professor of surgery Nancy Zimmerman, visiting professor Jerry Black, associate professor of Library and Information Sciences Howard Rodriguez-Mori, assistant professor of curriculum and assessment Marcelo Schmidt, associate professor of microbiology Jason Fritzler, assistant professor for microbiology Alexandra Calle, associate professor of anatomy Joshua Rowe and associate professor of economics and public policy Ryan Williams on the faculty for the School of Veterinary Medicine.
 Additional faculty members will be added over the summer and fall.

 About the School of Veterinary Medicine

 Thanks to the generosity of Amarillo and communities across Texas, and the commitment of legislators from around the state, the Texas Tech University School of Veterinary Medicine in Amarillo, established in 2018, is working to enroll its first class in the fall of 2021, pending approval by the AVMA Council on Education.

-The School of Veterinary Medicine will recruit and select students with a passion to practice and succeed in small, agricultural and regional communities and utilize a curriculum focused on the competencies and skills necessary to be successful in practices that support these communities.
+The School of Veterinary Medicine will recruit and select students with a passion to practice and succeed in rural and regional communities.
+Its curriculum is focused on the competencies and skills necessary for success in practices that support these communities.
 Texas Tech’s innovative and cost-efficient model partners with the wider community of veterinary practices across the state to provide clinical, real-world experiential learning.

 (News release from Texas Tech University)